 While it is not impossible to learn a language from home, the best and easiest way is to learn a language while travelling If you have the opportunity to go to the country of the language you want to speak, whether you are there for a few weeks or a few years, you can definitely improve your language abilities vastly, particularly your speaking abilities.
 After all, you are in a place full of people who possess the skill you want!

-Here’s how to make sure you learn a language while travelling and make the most of your time abroad.
+Here’s how to make sure you learn a language while travelling, get past the language barrier and make the most of your time abroad.

 Spend time with natives

 Whether this be staying at a friend’s home, Couchsurfing, using airBnB or simply using apps to meet up with locals like toursbylocals or conversationexchange.com.
 Not only is this a great way to get to know the local traditions and culture, get off the beaten path and discover places tourists don’t know about.
 It is also, of course, an invaluable resource for you to learn a language well.
 If you are staying with locals, you will get the chance to listen to their day-to-day life happenings and conversation will be natural and real.